jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

-Welcome to my website!
 I’m a physicist and _complexity scientist_ with interest in social phenomena.
 My current work deals with the interdisciplinary study of enforced disappearances, corruption and impunity from data, networks and complex systems approaches.

 <!--
 ## Contact information